 - Promoting items that you can genuinely speak to and recommend creates a stronger connection with your audience, builds a lasting element of trust, and is likely to improve your sales conversion

-- Coupon and promotion stacking is not allowed by many retailers and could potentially result in non-commissionable orders and exclusion from their affiliate program.
-Make sure to check out our weekly sales emails and blog posts for commissionable sales to promote.
+- Avoid glitch deals and coupon/promotion stacking.
+It could result in non-commissionable orders and exclusion from retailers’ programs and/or our program.
+For the latest on which commissionable sales to promote, check out our weekly sales emails and blog posts.

 Examples of Original Content: